AlexKman/NC-News-Project/README.md

 ## Northcoders News

 This is the front end project for **NC-News** built using react.
-It uses my back end API which is hosted on **https://tranquil-lake-37102.herokuapp.com/**
+It uses my back end API which is hosted on **https://tranquil-lake-37102.herokuapp.com/** and the repository for the back end is **https://github.com/AlexKman/BE2-NC-Knews**

 This front end repository is hosted on **https://loving-thompson-f157a3.netlify.com/**